CCT-token/free-proprietary-software-community/README.md

 :heavy_minus_sign: additional customization that is relatively expensive
 :heavy_minus_sign: additional maintenance costs

-##### Large software development companies, such as IBM and Oracle, have advantages versus small companies when using open source software.
-Especially, in their consulting business delivering hardware/software solutions to their clients leveraging open source, cost effective development.
-Small companies/individuals usually do not have large exposure to client base, making their profitability less attractive, compared to large companies.
-Large software companies are monopolizing the software/hardware market, making small companies inferior to the larger companies, creating market conditions that are difficult for small companies/individuals to manage or progress in. #####
-###### Corporations are advantaged, Small companies/ individuals are disadvantaged. ######

 ### :black_small_square: Future Approach: Free Proprietary Software
 ##### The new concept of Free Proprietary Software is based on patent protection of software intellectual property.
 “Free”, in the the term Free Proprietary Software, means that the software is free of any change/modification in source code (just like in open source software), but not free of charge.
 Patent laws provide general guidance for Free Proprietary Software licensing, along with a different form of software protection.
 Free propriety software which is, currently non-existent in the wide range of technology products, will change the world of technology, creating new opportunities to all software businesses by improving both aspects of open source software and propriety software. #####